 - Now go to the Event tab and make a right-click in the OnDeactivate property box, and then hit the Build

-- From the Choose Builder box, tap to the Code Builder option, after then hit the OK button.
+- From the Choose Builder box, tap on the Code Builder option, and after that hit the OK button.

 - Now either type or paste the following code:

-- From the Event tab, make a right-click OnActivate property box, and then hit to the Build option.
+- From the Event tab, right-click OnActivate property box, and then hit the Build option.

-- From the Choose Builder box, hit the Code Builder option, and then tap to the OK button.
+- From the Choose Builder box, hit the Code Builder option, and then tap on the OK button.

 - Now Type or paste the following mentioned code:

 Note: Well the sample code given in this post uses Microsoft ActiveX Data Objects.
 To run the code correctly, we must reference the Microsoft ActiveX Data Objects 2.x Library (where 2.x is 2.1 or later).